==========

 • vula peer show -Dq

-To see the preferences:
+To see the preference settings:

 • vula prefs